-Students will learn and experience a vast resource of body, emotional, and psychological disciplines through hands-on retreat programs, independent study and practicum, and guided self-learning.
+Students will learn and experience a vast resource of body, emotional, and psychological disciplines through independent study, practicum, and guided self-learning.
 The program teaches how to connect to innate “inner knowing” through use of the right brain.
 It is the goal of this program for the graduate to attain a higher human evolution and become a reflection of that which they offer in service to others.

 Doctorate Program: 90 Credits

 (50 Credits in Required Courses, 40 Credits in Electives)

 (50 Credits in Required Courses, 70 Credits in Electives)

 Course credits toward your degree may be earned in the following ways:

 Taking courses at other universities or colleges.

 Students may request and submit for IUPS approval (through their mentors), permission to earn credits for workshops, and other programs not mentioned above.